KTsonev02/FrontedExploration/README.md

 # FrontedExploration
-This project is integrated with Jira
+This project is integrated with Jira.
+Make sure to include ticked id in every commit.